uyuni-project/uyuni-rfc/accepted/00068-auto-generate-bootstrap-repositories.md

 - call `mgr-create-bootstrap-repo` from a successful finished reposync
 - It calculate all channels which are needed to create the bootstrap repository for every available OS
-- It compare the `last_modified` timestamps of the channels (DB) with the `modified date` of the main metadata file (repomd.xml or Release)
+- It compare the `last_synced` timestamps of the channels (DB) with the `modified date` of the main metadata file (repomd.xml or Release)
-- if all `last_modified` timestamps are newer then the timestamp of the main metadata file, re-generate the bootstrap repository
+- if all `last_synced` timestamps are newer then the timestamp of the main metadata file, re-generate the bootstrap repository
-- if any `last_modified` timestamps are newer then the timestamp of the main metadata file and the `modified date` of the main metadata file is older than 4 hours, re-generate the bootstrap repository.
-This is for the case a channel has a different schedule as the other channles.
+- if any `last_synced` timestamps is newer then the timestamp of the main metadata file and the latest `last_synced` DB value is older than 4 hours ago, re-generate the bootstrap repository.
+This is for the case a channel has a different schedule as the other channels.
 Or somebody called `spacewalk-repo-sync` manual for one channel only.
-The 4 hours are a grace period to prevent inconsistant data in the bootstrap repo.
-We only generate the repository when all mandatory repos finished syncing at least 1 time in the past.
+The 4 hours are a grace period to prevent inconsistent data in the bootstrap repo.
+We only generate the repository when all mandatory repositories finished syncing at least 1 time in the past.

-Provide a `--force` option to enforce recreation of all bootstrap repositories without checking if needed.
-Mostly for manual usage.
+To force a generation of a bootstrap repo, the user can always call `mgr-create-bootstrap-repo` on the command line in interactive mode.

 ## Optional feature enhancements